shaikh-kamran/query-editor/README.md

-# Getting Started with Create React App

-Query Runner
+# Query Runner

+This App can be use to run Database Queries from UI.

 ## Available Scripts

-This App can be use to run Database Queries from UI.
-This app is build using React JS
+This app is build using React JS and served by Express JS app

 ### `npm start`